chrispanag/orbit-db-pubsub-issue-replication/README.md

-# OrbitDB Pubsub Issue Replication
+# Pubsub Issue Replication

 This repository contains code to replicate the following issue with OrbitDB.
 Whenever more than 6 orbitdb databases are created/opened, the number of pubsub topics open are less than the number of databases.
+The bug found has been encountered when using either go-ipfs v0.9.1 or v0.11.0. (it has not been tested with earlier versions or v0.10.0)

 ## How to run

 ### Prerequisites

-This code expects a running go-ipfs v0.9.1 daemon with the pubsub experiment enabled on `localhost:5001`.
+This code expects a running go-ipfs v0.11.0 daemon with the pubsub experiment enabled on `localhost:5001`.

 You can start it using the following command: